 Applicable laws require that some of the information or communications we send to you should be in writing.
 When using our site, you accept that communication with us will be mainly electronic.
 We will contact you by e-mail or provide you with information by posting notices on our website.
 For contractual purposes, you agree to this electronic means of communication and you acknowledge that all contracts, notices, information and other communications that we provide to you electronically comply with any legal requirement that such communications be in writing.
 This condition does not affect your statutory rights.

-All notices given by you to us must be given to Skiddle Limited at firstname.lastname@example.org.
+All notices given by you to us must be given to Skiddle Limited by opening a new support ticket.
 We may give notice to you at either the e-mail or postal address you provide to us when placing an order, or in any of the ways specified in clause 13.
 Notice will be deemed received and properly served immediately when posted on our website, 24 hours after an e-mail is sent, or three days after the date of posting of any letter.
 In proving the service of any notice, it will be sufficient to prove, in the case of a letter, that such letter was properly addressed, stamped and placed in the post and, in the case of an e-mail, that such e-mail was sent to the specified e-mail address of the addressee.